elm-street-technology/elevate-ui/README.md

 * [formik](https://github.com/jaredpalmer/formik)– Form state management and utilities
 * [yup](https://github.com/jquense/yup)– Client-side form schema validation
 * [react-jss](https://github.com/cssinjs/react-jss)– CSS-in-JS solution with theming and easy overrides
+* [react-table](https://github.com/react-tools/react-table)– a lightweight, fast and extendable datagrid
+* [react-datetime](https://github.com/YouCanBookMe/react-datetime)– a lightweight but complete datetime picker

-## Forms
+## Forms with Formik

 The majority of functionality in our applications revolve around _forms_.
+In order to maintain organization and consistency– we'll want to use the library Formik.

+> "My goal with Formik was to create a scalable, performant, form helper with a minimal API that does the really really annoying stuff, and leaves the rest up to you." –[Jared Palmer at ReactNYC](https://www.youtube.com/watch?v=-tDy7ds0dag&feature=youtu.be&t=33s)

-In order to maintain organization– we'll want to utilize the library Formik.
-For every form in our app– we'll want to make sure that we have accounted for the following:
+Anywhere we use a form in our apps, we'll want to make sure that we have accounted for the following:

-* Proper input type for requested data
+* Proper input types for requested data
 * Validation messaging at the form level
 * Validation messaging at the individual field level
 * Loading and disabled states for async data fetching and on submit

-"My goal with Formik was to create a scalable, performant, form helper with a minimal API that does the really really annoying stuff, and leaves the rest up to you." –[Jared Palmer at ReactNYC](https://www.youtube.com/watch?v=-tDy7ds0dag&feature=youtu.be&t=33s)

-## Styling
+## Styling with CSS-in-JS

-Utilizing the idealogy of CSS-in-JS helps guarantee that our components have all their markup, logic, and styling, together in the same file.
-It helps prevent against any side effects that could occur from the "cascading" portion of CSS, while also giving us the ability to theme and customize our components with ease.
+We'll use CSS-in-JS to help guarantee that our components have all their markup, logic, and styling, together.
+CSS-in-JS helps prevent against any side effects that could occur from the cascading portion of CSS, while also giving us the ability to theme and customize our components with ease.

 * [Benefits of using JavaScript Style Sheets](http://cssinjs.org/benefits)
 * [React: CSS in JS by vjeux (2014)](https://speakerdeck.com/vjeux/react-css-in-js)

-## Code-splitting with dynamic imports
+## Code-splitting with Webpack's dynamic imports

 We are also able to utilize our Loading component, which uses [React-Loadable](https://github.com/jamiebuilds/react-loadable) and [Webpack's dynamic imports](https://webpack.js.org/guides/code-splitting/#dynamic-imports) to split our application bundle into proper chunks.
 This helps ensure we are delivering optimized frontend assets to our users– saving them both time and data.